Peter Parker (The Amazing Spider-Man film series): Death of Uncle Ben and responsibility

-The Amazing Spider-Man 2 (2014)
+Graduation Day

 In 2014, Peter is in action as Spider-Man, assisting the NYPD with chasing down criminals stealing a truckload of plutonium while trying to make it to his high school graduation.
 He apprehends the criminals, led by mobster Aleksei Sytsevich, before making it to the ceremony, where Gwen is giving a speech as the school's valedictorian.
 The couple agrees to meet up afterward for dinner before she is called by her mother for a family photo.
 Later in the evening, Peter tells Gwen about his visions of her father and insists that he needs to keep his promise, resulting in the two breaking up again.

 Peter visits Harry Osborn, his childhood friend, following his father Norman's death.
 Later that night, Peter meets Gwen in an attempt to maintain a friendship, and Gwen tells Peter that she may have to move to England if she gets a scholarship from Oxford University.
 Before the two can discuss it, Max Dillon, an electrical engineer whom Spider-Man saved earlier, accidentally shuts off the power to Times Square whilst looking for electricity to power himself, as he had mutated into a living electric generator after an incident with electric eels.
 Dillon is stopped by Spider-Man after a battle that also sees police involvement and is taken to the Ravencroft Institute, where he is studied and tortured by German scientist Dr. Kafka.

 Harry begins to show symptoms of his father's illness and uses the device Norman gave him to deduce that Spider-Man's blood could help save him.
 He asks Peter for help finding him but Peter refuses, unsure of what effects the transfusion would have, fearing another incident like with Dr. Connors.
 Parker visits Harry again, this time as Spider-Man, but again refuses.
 He confides in Gwen about the situation and also gives her luck.
 Peter uses information left behind by his father to locate a video message Richard left.
 In it, Richard explains that he had to leave New York because he refused to let Norman Osborn use what they had created with his research for biological warfare and that the spiders that ultimately bit Peter were created with Richard's DNA, thereby explaining why Peter is the only successful 'cross-species' to be created.